SparshithNR/doc-tester/README.md

 In order to have the `import` to work, you need to have the module in `node_module/` folder or provide the relative path to file from where to import.
 You can `symlink` the current directory to `node_modules/` or have a build step which put final build to `node_modules` as well.

-You can use the code below get the test working.
+You can use the code below sample code get the test working, replace `doc-tester` with your module name.
 ```js
 const fs = require('fs-extra');
 try {